WARRANTY AND COVERAGE

 Your coverage is fully refundable if cancelation occurs within 60 days of purchase and no losses have occurred.

 Road hazards can be unpredictable.
-But with Cadillac Tire & Wheel Protection, you’ve got nothing to worry about.
+But with Cadillac Tire and Wheel Protection, you don’t have to worry.
 See how being covered can make the difference in your ride.

-The plan will pay to repair or replace flat tires and damaged wheels due to road hazards.
+Cadillac Tire and Wheel Protection will pay to repair or replace flat tires and damaged wheels due to covered road hazards.